 This is based on chronic polyuria that does not respond to dehydration and is not due to primary renal disease.
 To evaluate the ability to concentrate urine, a water deprivation test should be done if the animal is not dehydrated and does not have renal disease.
 The bladder is emptied, and water and food are withheld (usually 3–8 hr) to provide a maximum stimulus for ADH secretion.
 The animal should be monitored carefully to prevent a loss of >5% body wt and severe dehydration.
 Urine and plasma osmolality should be determined; however, because these tests are not readily available to most practitioners, urine specific gravity is frequently used instead.
 At the end of the test, urine specific gravity is >1.025 in those animals with only a partial ADH deficiency or with antagonism to ADH action caused by hypercortisolism.
 There is little change in specific gravity in those animals with a complete lack of ADH activity, whether due to a primary loss of ADH or to unresponsiveness of the kidneys.

 An ADH response test should follow to differentiate among conditions that may result in large volumes of urine that is chronically low in specific gravity but otherwise normal.
 These include nephrogenic diabetes insipidus (an inability of the kidneys to respond to ADH), psychogenic diabetes insipidus (a polydipsia in response to some psychological disturbance but a normal response to ADH), and hypercortisolism (which results in a partial deficiency of ADH activity due to the antagonistic effect of cortisol on ADH activity in the kidneys).
 This test also can be used to evaluate animals in which a water deprivation test could not be performed.
-Urine specific gravity is determined at the start of the test; desmopressin acetate is administered (2–4 drops in the conjunctival sac); the bladder is emptied at 2 hr; and urine specific gravity is measured 4, 8, 12, 18, and 24 hr after ADH administration.
+Urine specific gravity is determined at the start of the test, desmopressin acetate is administered (2–4 drops in the conjunctival sac), the bladder is emptied at 2 hr, and urine specific gravity is measured at set intervals (4, 8, 12, 18, and 24 hr) after ADH administration.
 Specific gravity peaks at >1.026 in animals with a primary ADH deficiency, is significantly increased above the level induced with water deprivation in those with a partial deficiency in ADH activity, and shows little change in those with nephrogenic diabetes insipidus.

 If osmolality is measured, the ratio of urine to plasma osmolality after water deprivation is >3 in normal animals, 1.8–3 in those with moderate ADH deficiency, and <1.8 in those with severe deficiency.
 The ratio of urine osmolality after ADH administration as compared with water deprivation is >2 in animals with primary ADH deficiency, between 1.1 and 2 in those with inhibitors to ADH action, and <1.1 in those unresponsive to ADH.